turboflakes/claimit/README.md

 ### License

-Claimeer - The entire code within this repository is licensed under the [Apache License 2.0](./LICENSE).
+Claimit - The entire code within this repository is licensed under the [Apache License 2.0](./LICENSE).